 That keeps the ammonia from reaching reach toxic levels.
-It is suggested and recommended to safely overdose 5X more Turbo Start to get more bacteria in on Day #1, which will let you put more fish on Day #1.
+It is suggested and recommended to overdose 5x-10x more Turbo Start to get more bacteria on Day #1, which will let you put more fish on Day #1.

 How can I keep the fish safe if the bacterial colony/filter is not large enough on Day #1?

-While Turbo Start is an incredible product, that we recommend and trust to all our customers purchasing new tanks with new fish at the same time, it still has some limitations to understand.
+While Turbo Start is an incredible product, that we recommend and trust to all our customers purchasing new tanks with new fish at the same time, it still has some limitations.

-Any loss of potency from shipping is thus negligible on the overall time it takes to cycle, and does not change anything in a real practical sense.
-By using those ammonia and nitrite neutralizers together, each day, you will keep your fish safe, and have a very easy setup.
+So, any minor loss of potency from shipping is still negligible on the overall time it takes to cycle, and does not change anything in a real practical sense.
+By using those neutralizers together, you keep your fish safe, and have a very easy setup.

 How can I make sure the bacteria grow?

-There needs to be enough place for them to live.
-Bioceramic substrates hold the most bacteria by far, more than rock or sand can, and you can put them into a sump or a hang on back filter, where they gets aeration for the oxygen they need.
-But rock and sand can still keep plenty.
-It is more difficult for the bacteria to colonize a bare bottom tank without any substrate (unless there is a ceramic in a filter).
-A large enough load of bacteria needs correspondingly large amounts of oxygen, so airflow is important.
-These bacteria also need small amounts of phosphate to grow out, which comes from fish waste.
-While the bacteria are added, before they attach to the substrate, which could tkae a few days, they could be killed by a UV filter, ozone, or chlorine/chlorine from tap water that was not sufficiently neutralized.
+There needs to be enough spots microscopically for them to live.
+Bioceramic substrates hold the most bacteria by far, more than rock or sand, and you can put them into a sump or a hang on back filter, where they get aeration for their oxygen needs.
+The oxygen they consume turns the NH3 to NO2 and NO3!
+It is more difficult for the bacteria to colonize a bare bottom tank without any substrate, so sometimes that may cause issues.
+A large enough load of bacteria needs large amounts of oxygen, so airflow is important.
+They also need small amounts of phosphate to grow out, which usually comes from fish waste or food.
+While the bacteria are added, before they stick to anything, they are floating in the water, so they could be killed by UV , ozone, or chlorine/chlorine from tap water that was not sufficiently neutralized.